AnuSandraWilliam/Netflix_SQL_Project/README.md

 GROUP BY category;
 ```
 #### Objective: Categorize content as 'not_kid_friendly' if it contains 'kill' or 'violence' and 'kid_friendly' otherwise.
 Count the number of items in each category.
+## Findings and Conclusion
+- Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+- Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
+- Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
+- Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.